-- Prof. Peter C. Burns University of Notre Dame
+- Prof. Peter C. Burns University of Notre Dame, IN, USA

-- Prof. Sergey V. Krivovichev St. Petersburg State University
+- Prof. Sergey V. Krivovichev St. Petersburg State University, Russia

-- Dr. Anna Vymazalová Czech Geological Survey in Prague
+- Dr. Anna Vymazalová Czech Geological Survey, Prague, Czech Republic

-- Dr. Sergey S. Lobanov German Research Center for Geosciences
+- Dr. Sergey S. Lobanov GFZ German Research Center for Geosciences, Potsdam, Germany

 Prof. Peter C. Burns